Posted on

 As you can see in the above images, we can set cron jobs monthly, daily or hourly.
 But our job here is to not schedule cron jobs.
 It is to exploit them.
 As we scroll down further, we can see the format of a cron job.

-The SETUID bit is removed.
-Not just that, we can add new users on the target system as shown below.
+As you can see in the above image, the SETUID bit on the binary is now gone.
+Not just that, we can add new users on the target system using cron hobs as shown below.